Christina2021/Christina2021/README.md

 ***

-🔭🌱 My name is [Christina](https://christina2021.github.io/My-Portfolio), and I am a student enrolled in the University of California, San Diego Extension's Web Development Bootcamp.
+🔭🌱 My name is Christina, and I am a student enrolled in the University of California, San Diego Extension's Web Development Bootcamp.
+I am currently based in San Diego.
+Feel free to reach out to me at <a href="mailto:codechristina2021@gmail.com?subject=Hi,%20Christina!">codechristina2021@gmail.com</a>!

+Please click on the below computer icon to view my Portfolio:<br>
+<a href="https://christina2021.github.io/My-Portfolio" target="_blank">💻</a><br>
-Please click on the below icon to view my LinkedIn profile.<br>
+Please click on the below LinkedIn icon to view my LinkedIn profile:<br>
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/christina-shiroma-027133184/)

 #### I am currently familiar with the following (1 star being that I am slightly familiar/use lightly, and 5 stars being that I am very comfortable/use often):